 7. Switch the flame to low and add cardamom or Elaichi powder along with chopped almonds (Badam) into the Halwa mixture on low flame.
 Mix all things well.

-8. Keep the Halwa mixture on low flame, stirring continuously till mixtures starts thickening and forming a lump.
+8. Keep the Halwa mixture on low flame, stirring continuously till mixtures start thickening and forming a lump.
 Switch off the flame and allow Halwa to get cool down completely.
-While cooling, Halwa will become more thick in texture.
+While cooling, Halwa will become thicker in texture.

 Delicious Sooji ka Halwa is ready.
 Serve this rich Halwa to Kanjaks along with Kala Chana and Poori.